-2. No payments shall be made for waste tires generated outside of the state of Louisiana.
+1. No payments shall be made for waste tires generated outside of the state of Louisiana.

-3. No payments shall be made for marketing used tires or for tires destined to be retreaded.
+2. No payments shall be made for used tires or for tires destined to be retreaded.

-4. The payment for marketing or recycling of shredded waste tire material shall be a minimum of \$1.50 per 20 pounds of waste tire material that is recycled by a qualified recycler.
-The processor shall demonstrate that the waste tire material has been recycled.
-The determination that waste tire material is being marketed to a qualified recycler shall be made by the administrative authority; this determination may be reviewed at any time.
+3. The payment for marketing or recycling of waste tire and/or waste tire material shall be a minimum of seven and a half cents per pound of waste tires and/or waste tire material that is recycled in accordance with a department approved end-market use.
+The determination that waste tires and/or waste tire material is being marketed to an endmarket use shall be made by the administrative authority.
+This determination may be reviewed at any time.
+The processor shall maintain documentation demonstrating the waste tires and/or waste tire material has been recycled or has reached end-market use.

-5. The payment for marketing waste tire material produced by means other than shredding shall be determined on a case-by-case basis, but shall be a minimum of \$1.50 per 20 pounds of waste tire material.
+4. The payment for marketing waste tires and/or waste tire material produced by means other than shredding shall be determined on a case-by-case basis, but shall be a minimum of seven and a half cents per pound of waste tires and/or waste tire material.